soggybag/Hoppy-Bunny-SpriteKit-Swift/P7-Setting-Up-Collisions/content.md

 #Bunny death

-Great you now have some rudimentary game management in place, time to kill the bunny!
+Great, we now have some rudimentary game state management in place.
+Time to kill the bunny!

 > [action]
 > Replace the `didBeginContact(...)` method as shown: